Welcome to Freedom Camping in the Wairoa District

 There are some areas where any kind of camping is prohibited.
 Those sites are marked with blue signs.

-Persons found camping on Council-owned land that is prohibited will be issued with an infringement notice and can be fined up to $ 200.
+Persons found camping on Council-owned land that is prohibited will be issued with an infringement notice.

 Please have a look at the map above or at the map in the Freedom Camping Brochure to find out where the prohibited sites are located.